In-Class#

 Test your code with different values of temperature to make sure it works for all cases.
 At least, test with values 34.9 (the state should be hypothermia), 35 (also hypothermia), 36.2 (normal), 37.5 (hyperthermia), 37.9 (hyperthermia), 40.0 (hyperpyrexia), and 40.1 (hyperpyrexia).
 You don’t need to check whether the temperature is physically possible.

-Problem 3.11: Nitrate levels#
+Problem 3.11: Nitrate Levels#

 Nitrate levels in drinking water are categorized as: